uploadtigris/Get-Going/README.md

 `sysmon` → `logwatch` → `httpcheck` → `portscanner` → `sshaudit`

-Starting with `sysmon` for pure Linux + Go fundamentals, build toward concurrency and I/O with `logwatch` and `httpcheck`, then lean into the security angle with `portscanner` and `sshaudit`.
+Starting with `sysmon` for pure Linux + Go fundamentals, building toward concurrency and I/O with `logwatch` and `httpcheck`, then lean into the security angle with `portscanner` and `sshaudit`.

 ---